anxw02/GenoGrammar-code/README.md

    A dedicated same-strand analysis is therefore included to assess residual predictive signal.

 5. **The TransformerSmall comparison should not be overstated.**
-   GenoGramma has higher point estimates, but statistical superiority over TransformerSmall is not established by the lineage-level bootstrap analysis.
+   GenoGrammar has higher point estimates, but statistical superiority over TransformerSmall is not established by the lineage-level bootstrap analysis.

 6. **The public fresh workflow begins from pretrained assets.**
    Stage55-60 downstream reproducibility should not be described as complete retraining from raw genomes.